Saturday, November 11

 - I’ve been bad at taking notes and remembering specific details about the things we’re seeing.
 I’ll try to do better as the trip progresses.
 I need to take notes as we go so I can keep track of all the amazing things that have impressed me but that are running together into an intricate weaving of experiences.

-These last two days were a wonderful way to get introduced to Patagonia, and I can’t wait to see more!
+These last two days gave me a wonderful introduction to Patagonia.
+I can’t wait to see more!